-Social Accountability is the measure of an organisation's state of being mindful of the emerging social concerns and priorities of internal and external stakeholders (community, employees, governmental and nongovernmental organizations, management, and owners).
+Social Accountability is the measure of an organisation’s state of being mindful of the emerging social concerns and priorities of internal and external stakeholders (community, employees, governmental and nongovernmental organisations, management, and owners).

 Social Accountability ought to be reflected in the organisation’s verifiable commitment to certain factors.
 These factors may or may not be bound directly to its processes such as (1) willing compliance with employment, health and hygiene, employment, environmental and safety laws, (2) respect for basic human and civil rights, and (3) the improvement and amelioration of the community and the surroundings.
 Social compliance programmes are usually based on adherence to rules of social accountability, established by certified conformity to standards such as SA8000.

 Here are six things I think you should know about social accountability.

 Previous professional, business and organisational experience of the human rights-based approach and governance and transparency have shown the relevance and effectiveness of working with local and regional communities to understand their rights, acting to support them to hold duty bearers to account, while also engaging and working with the duty bearers to develop their capability and willingness to respond to communities.
 Constructive engagement between civil society organisations and government are extremely relevant to this work.
 Context-specific efforts to combat corruption and increase accountability, participation and transparency have helped improve citizens’ interactions with authorities, budget control and public service delivery.
 Context is critical – ideas of governance and incentives differ seriously across different models.

 2. Social accountability is vital to the achievement of Sustainable Development Goals (SDGs)